SEO

 The SEO Outlook

-Overall, the helpful content update is a positive change for both content writers and users alike, as it rewards websites that create high-quality content while penalizing those that rely on lazy methods that aim to rank highly for certain keywords.
-“It’s always good when better content wins,” Edwards notes.
+Overall, the Helpful Content Update was a positive change for both content writers and users alike, as it rewards websites that create high-quality content while penalizing those that rely on lazy methods that aim to rank highly for certain keywords.
+“It’s always good when better content wins,” Edwards noted.

-However, a potential downside is that this can disproportionately affect smaller businesses that may not have the resources to compete with larger websites.
+However, a potential downside is that this may have disproportionately affected smaller businesses that didn’t have the resources to compete with larger websites.
 By focusing on local search and creating helpful and informative content, small businesses can still compete in the SEO space.
-“More people should focus in on local communities.
-There’s opportunity in local markets that is greater than that in the broad market,” remarks Edwards.
+“More people should focus on local communities.
+There’s opportunity in local markets that is greater than that in the broader market,” remarked Edwards.

 As for other search engines taking a similar approach, it's possible that they will follow Google's lead, especially as AI technology continues to evolve.
 However, Google remains the dominant search engine, with over 92% of the global market share, so it's unlikely that other search engines’ changes will have the same impact as those made by the leader.